Drei Tentos (10')/Tento (3'30")

 Commissioned by and dedicated to Maarten Vandenbemden on the occasion of the 'Celebrating Julian Bream turning 85' festival, an initiative of Antigoni Goni in collaboration with the Julian Bream Foundation.

-Premiered 31st of March, 2019 at Royal Conservatory of Brussels by Maarten Vandenbemden alongside the Belgian premiere of Richard Rodney Bennett's Concerto for guitar and orchestra.
+Premiere: Maarten Vandenbemden, Royal Conservatory Brussels, 31 Mar 2019 alongside the Belgian premiere of Richard Rodney Bennett's Concerto for guitar and orchestra.

 Excerpt program notes: